wildapt01/python-files/NetNinja/django_series/notes.md

 ## Models and django's ORM

-In the new app articles, the `models.py` files holds the models(s) for this app.
+**Model creation:** In the new app articles, the `models.py` files holds the models(s) for this app.
 Each one is a class representing a DB table, each property of that class is a field.
 As with Sequelize, the properties describe the field content and can have options.
 Check Doc for field list.
 They are all properties of the `models` module in `django.db`.

+**Model migration:** Once a model is created or modified, it needs to be migrated to the DB.
+2 steps: `python manage.py makemigrations` ==> creates an indexed file for the migration, then `python manage.py migrate` to migrate.